Gap Logo

 Gap Logo 1986-2016

-In 1986, a sign appeared called the Blue Box.
+In 1986, a sign called the Blue Box appeared.
 This time, the creators placed the inscription in a blue square.
-The word “GAP” is written in capital letters that stretch upwards and are decorated with short serifs.
-The article “the” disappeared and did not appear again, having gone into the past and the emblem of 1976-1986.
+The word “GAP” is written in capital letters, which stretch upwards and are adorned with short serifs.
+The article “the” disappeared and did not reappear, becoming a symbol of the years 1976-1986.

 2010